trickstercache/trickster/docs/mysql.md

 The supported matrix is:

 - Oracle MySQL 8.4 LTS through 9.7 LTS;
-- Grafana 11.0 through 11.6 using Grafana's built-in MySQL data source; and
+- Grafana 11.0 and above using Grafana's built-in MySQL data source; and
 - native clients that use `mysql_native_password` and the supported commands below.

-MariaDB, Percona Server, Aurora MySQL, other MySQL-compatible products, older Grafana releases, and third-party Grafana MySQL data sources are not part of the initial compatibility claim.
-The developer environment pins MySQL 8.4 and Grafana 11.6.
+MariaDB, Percona Server, Aurora MySQL, other MySQL-compatible products, older Grafana releases, and third-party Grafana MySQL data sources are not part of the initial compatibility claim, but should work without problems.
+File an issue if you discover a compatibility issue.

+The developer environment pins MySQL 8.4 and Grafana 13.

 ## Direct backend configuration